botfront/botfront/README.md

 </div>

 # Botfront

-Botfront is an open source chatbot platform built on top of **Rasa**.
+Creating a virtual assistant has become as easy and natural as chatting.
+Botfront is fully integrated with **Rasa** and lets you create the brightest chatbots in town.

 ![Botfront screenshot](/botfront/docs/images/botfront-screenshot.jpg)

-With Botfront you can:

-- Build advanced **multilingual** conversational agents 🌎
-- Write and train **stories** 📖
+**Key features:**
+- The most natural and intuitive conversation building interface 👩‍🎨
-- Create, train, and evaluate **NLU** models 🤓
+- Powerful features to build, evaluate and manage your NLU models 🤓
-- Create and edit your bot responses 👩‍🎨
-- Monitor conversations, review and annotate incoming NLU utterances 👌
+- Build multilingual chatbots 🌎

 ### Install